Smiles in Springfield

 According to the National Institute of Dental and Craniofacial Research, up to 12% of the American population has a temporomandibular joint disorder (TMJ).
-For those in and around Springfield, Virginia, Quang Tran, DDS, of Smiles in Springfield is a valuable resource for diagnostic and treatment services.
+For those in and around Springfield, Virginia, Dr. Quang Cao Tran, DDS, of Smiles in Springfield is a valuable resource for diagnostic and treatment services.
 If you’re concerned about TMJ symptoms, call the office today to book a visit, or spend a few moments on the online booking page.

 You have two temporomandibular joints, one on each side of your jaw.
 These sliding hinge joints connect your jawbone to your skull and enable speech, eating, and yawning.

 Your temporomandibular joint is comprised of bone, muscles, nerves, blood vessels, ligaments, tendons, and other soft tissues.
 A problem with any of these components can interfere with normal joint function.

 TMJ can be caused by a traumatic injury, teeth grinding, teeth clenching, misaligned teeth, or even extended dental work.
 The exact cause of TMJ is not always clear.